Owning Palette: String Functions

-Searches for a regular expression in the input string beginning at the offset you enter and, if it finds a match, splits the string into three substrings and any number of submatches.
+Searches for a regular expression in the input string beginning at the offset you enter.
+If the function finds a match, it splits the string into three substrings and any number of submatches.
 Resize the function to view any submatches found in the string.

 |ignore case? specifies whether the string search is case sensitive.
 If FALSE (default), the string search is case sensitive.|

 |input string specifies the input string the function searches.
 This string cannot contain null characters.|